Welcome to Widoktadwen.

 There are rules, processes, and circles of responsibility in this world.
 And the story begins exactly where it is supposed to begin.
 We cannot skip any part.

-Joy Harjo is the current poet laureate of the United States.
+Joy Harjo is a past poet laureate of the United States.
 This quote is from her memoir, Crazy Brave.

 Check out the Native Education for All initiative by IllumiNative in partnership with Amplifier to learn more about Joy Harjo and other notable contemporary Native leaders!